sww1235/connection-diagram-manager/file-format.md

 # component designator
 component_designator = <str>

+# If this terminal type accepts plug in accessories
+# like fuses or component holders
+accepts_accessories = <bool>

+# Fuse terminal block
+# only set to true if the terminal block is a true fuse only terminal block
+# and not a terminal block that can accept a fuse holder accessory
+fuse_terminal = <bool>

+# optional
+# fuse rating inside terminal block
+# only use if fuse_terminal = true
+fuse_rating = <str>

+# optional
+# if there is an indicator present
+# usually this is an LED on a fuse holder or integrated into the terminal block
+indicator_present = <bool>

+# non-parsed string indicating the indicator type
+indicator_type = <str>

+# non-parsed string for indicator voltage/current ratings
+indicator_rating = <str>

+# if there is a discrete component embedded inside the terminal
+# like a Diode or resistor
+# This should only be marked if the component is non-replaceable while in
+# a terminal strip or not replaceable at all.
+discrete_component_present = <bool>

+# non-parsed string for component rating
+discrete_component_rating = <str>

+# type of discrete component
+# resistor, diode, etc.
+discrete_component_type = <str>

+# if there is an integrated, non-removable disconnect present
+# if the disconnect is removable, use an accessory
+integrated_disconnect_present = <bool>

 # dictionary defining terminal layers
 # at least one layer is required for a terminal
 # last <str> is unique layer identifier within terminal